galassie/galassie/README.md

 I currently work for [Prima](https://www.prima.it) as a full-stack developer.

 On my daily work, I use Elixir, Rust, Elm, React, Docker, AWS.
-On my spare time, I tend to get out of my comfort zone.
+On my spare time, I mostly use my favourite programming languae: F#.

 ## Hobbies